tamberg/microbit-ghoust/README.md

 - Use one micro:bit per player flashed with the above code
 - Reset your micro:bit to display the player ID and watch it start counting
 - Wait until all players see the same number which should equal the total number of players
-- Once everybody is ready, press the A button to become a ghoust, then try to move other players' devices
+- Once everybody is ready, press the A button to become a ghoust, then try to shake other players' devices

 ## How it works
 The above code is a distributed algorithm, it works peer-to-peer, without a central coordinator :)